Water Storage-How Much Do You Really Need

 Blue Can Water (continued)

-I recently took a 24-pack case to a subdivision that asked me to talk about food and water storage.
+I recently took a 24-pack case to an adult living subdivision where the leadership had asked me to discuss food and water storage.
 The people were in awe over the BlueCans of water.
 I don’t sell them, although I would like to buy a pallet and send it here and have a few families split the cost.

 I couldn’t get anyone in my neighborhood to go in on a pallet, but this other subdivision is trying to figure out how many to order.
-If you live near any of these distributors, you may want to set and forget a few cases, you won’t be sorry, I promise.
+If you live near any of these distributors, you may want to set aside the funds and purchase a few cases.
+I promise, you won’t be sorry.

-If you are just getting started on your food and water storage journey, please start with my book if you haven’t purchased it yet: “Prepare Your Family For Survival”
+If you’re starting your food and water storage journey, please start with my book if you haven’t purchased it yet: “Prepare Your Family For Survival” It provides some worthwhile information you’ll be glad you know when an emergency takes place.

-Both of these tanks have spigots at the bottom so you can empty them, or just draw a few gallons when needed.
-The only time I emptied and then refilled one of the tanks I just hooked a hose to one of the spigots and drained the water into my flower beds.
-Remember that long-term water storage doesn’t happen by accident, you have to be intentional about the amount of water you store!
+These tanks have spigots at the bottom, so you can empty them or draw a few gallons when needed.
+I emptied and refilled one of the tanks only when I hooked a hose to one of the spigots and drained the water into my flower beds.
+Remember that long-term water storage doesn’t happen by accident; you must be intentional about the amount of water you store!

 Where else can I store water?